open-contracting/infrastructure/docs/reference/schema.md

 We use properties from schema.org and vCard for address components.
 In the event source data cannot be broken down into these parts, data SHOULD contain at least a streetAddress value and postal code.

-When working with data, users should be aware that addresses may not always be broken down using all the properties the specification provides.
+When working with data, users ought to be aware that addresses might not always be broken down using all the properties the specification provides.

 ```{jsonschema} ../../build/current_lang/project-schema.json
 :pointer: /definitions/Address